thaysom22/justAbbyH/TESTING.md

 ### Subscribe page

-* is accessible to all anonymous users. is not accessible to authenticated and superusers - these users are redirected to homepage.
+* is accessible to all anonymous users. is not accessible to authenticated and superusers - these users are redirected to homepage with a message shown in messages section.

 #### Instruction headline